XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-python.md

 The sample code in the previous section shows you how to connect to the Testnet, which is one of the available [parallel networks](parallel-networks.html).
 When you're ready to integrate with the production XRP Ledger, you'll need to connect to the Mainnet.
 You can do that in two ways:

-* By [installing the core server](install-rippled.html) (`rippled`) and running a node yourself (the core server connects to the Mainnet by default and you can [change the configuration to use an altnet](connect-your-rippled-to-the-xrp-test-net.html) ).
+* By [installing the core server](install-rippled.html) (`rippled`) and running a node yourself.
+The core server connects to the Mainnet by default, but you can [change the configuration to use Testnet or Devnet](connect-your-rippled-to-the-xrp-test-net.html).
 [There are good reasons to run your own core server](the-rippled-server.html#reasons-to-run-your-own-server).
-If you run your own server, you can coconnect to it like so:
+If you run your own server, you can connect to it like so:

         from xrpl.clients import JsonRpcClient
         JSON_RPC_URL = "http://localhost:5005/"